 Once you get a bit of practice under your belt, this entire process should take approximately 2 hours.
 It takes 30-60 minutes to shoot the footage, and 30-60 minutes to edit.

 A professional real estate video can cost between $500-1000 to create.
+You can purchase nearly all the real estate video equipment you’ll need for the cost of one professional video.
 Just imagine the money you will save by learning real estate video editing on your own.

-People WANT this kind of marketing for their own listing.
+Clients WANT this kind of real estate marketing for their listings.
 Not only will it help their property sell, but it is also a keepsake for the family to have of their property when they move away.